 The New Old Staycation Option

 Summer is that time of year when the wheel of life slows.
-There is a line like that in the beginning of the movie Tuck Everlasting, but it is so true.
+There is a line like that at the beginning of the movie Tuck Everlasting, but it is so true.
 Things seem more leisurely.
 Sipping iced tea with the condensation dripping slowly down the side of the glass and watching a fly trying to escape the screen door are favorite pass-times.
 When September comes, the life will speed up and skid into the Christmas season, which in turn skids into Spring before things finally slow into Summer again.
-Summer has been called that lazy time when kids hang out at the pool or watering hole and everything tastes better barbequed.
+Summer has been called that lazy time when kids hang out at the pool or watering hole and everything tastes better barbecued.
 This is the time I look forward to getting things done that I have been putting off all year long.

 Why go to a crowded tourist trap when you can stay home where you are comfortable?